Communist Control Act of 1954: Support

-McAuliffe underlines the anomalies surrounding the Act; in particular, the Act was unorthodox since it bypassed the usual process of committee hearings and deliberations and was immediately introduced to the Senate floor.
-The Act has no recorded legislated history, undoubtedly because it was rush-printed in the early hours of the morning.
+McAuliffe underlines the anomalies surrounding the act; in particular, the act was unorthodox since it bypassed the usual process of committee hearings and deliberations and was immediately introduced to the Senate floor.
+The act has no recorded legislated history, undoubtedly because it was rush-printed in the early hours of the morning.
 In 1955, an outraged American Civil Liberties Union characterized it as "a mockery of...
-[Americans’] most basic constitutional guarantees."
+[Americans'] most basic constitutional guarantees."
 Mary S. McAuliffe commented that use of the Communist Control Act of 1954 was an illustration of "how deeply McCarthyism penetrated American society."

 Controversy

-There was much controversy surrounding the Act.
-The Federal Bureau of Investigation and its Director, J. Edgar Hoover, opposed the bill on the count that it would have forced the Communist movement underground.
+There was much controversy surrounding the act.
+The Federal Bureau of Investigation and its director, J. Edgar Hoover, opposed the bill on the count that it would have forced the Communist movement underground.
 In addition, the Michigan Law Review argued that the politically charged Act was plagued by a number of constitutional problems which would have undermined its effectiveness.
-The Yale Law Journal lauded the Act as the "most direct statutory attack on internal communism yet undertaken [by 1955] by Congress," but stressed the "haste and confusion of the Act’s passage" which led to many "vague and ambiguous provisions."
+The Yale Law Journal lauded the act as the "most direct statutory attack on internal communism yet undertaken [by 1955] by Congress," but stressed the "haste and confusion" of the act's passage, which led to many "vague and ambiguous provisions".

 The incongruity of its provisions, a grave constitutional defect, was in part attributed to obscure language.
-For example, the nature of the "rights, privileges, and immunities" to be terminated by the Act was never explicitly stated as relating to state or federal jurisdiction.
+For example, the nature of the "rights, privileges, and immunities" to be terminated by the act was never explicitly stated as relating to state or federal jurisdiction.
 Also, the Yale Law Journal underlined a number of instances during which a literal interpretation of key passages would have caused entire sections to fall because of the use of comprehensive, unspecific language.
-McAuliffe notes that, because of these complications, the Act was never "used as a major weapon in the legislative arsenal against Communism," apart from two minor cases in the states of New York and New Jersey.
+McAuliffe notes that, because of these complications, the act was "never used as a major weapon in the legislative arsenal against Communism," apart from two minor cases in the states of New York and New Jersey.

-Other

-The House of Representatives also made some additions to the bill, notably a section which listed the criteria for "determining what constitut[ed] membership in the Party and related organizations."